-Plus it is only 5 ingredients that are pantry basics so you can make this any night of the week you need a quick and easy side dish.
+Plus, there are only five ingredients that are pantry basics, so you can make this any night of the week if you need a quick and easy side dish.

-Let me know if you have any suggestions for epic veggie side dishes or meals.
-I made her Southern Style Green Beans to go with the this epic easy corn casserole recipe and that was a big win.
+Let me know if you have suggestions for epic veggie side dishes or meals.
+I made Southern Style Green Beans with this easy corn casserole recipe, which was a big win.

 In the future, I want to pair this with a hot bowl of Crockpot Chicken Chili.
 Hello yum!

-This creamed corn casserole is also called creamed corn pudding or sometimes corn souffle depending on who you are talking with.
+Our creamed corn casserole is called creamed corn pudding or sometimes corn souffle, depending on who you are talking with.